asnaencorerpg/asnaencorerpg.github.io/dox/aerCycle_New_Output_Handling.md

 A file may be program described or externally described; in either case, the program may be performing output operations on the file using O-Specs.
 These O-specs may be Except type (E) or Cycle type (D, H, T).

-As of version 7.0, ECR (and therefore Monarch) support "program described" database files via the <code>InputHandler</code> and <code>OutputHandler</code> keywords of the DclDiskFile.
+As of version 7.0, ECR (and therefore Monarch) support "program described" database files via the ```InputHandler``` and ```OutputHandler``` keywords of the DclDiskFile.
 Print and Workstation files are only supported when they are externally described.

 For (externally described) printer files, ECR provides specialized constructs to handle the cycle type output, but there is no support for database cycle driven output.